dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 shall see, this new reality is more powerful than one might think at first.
 It is powerful because it will usher in a new economic paradigm.
 It is powerful because the time is ripe for it.
-It is powerful because it can\'t be stopped.
+It is powerful because it can't be stopped.
 As Victor Hugo reminds us: nothing is as powerful as an idea whose time has come.
-Bitcoin is here to stay; and Bitcoin\'s time is now.
+Bitcoin is here to stay; and Bitcoin's time is now.

 ## An Idea Whose Time Has Come